Cray-HPE/docs-csm/operations/iuf/workflows/configuration.md

 # Configuration

-This section ensures product configuration have been defined, customized, and is available for later steps in the workflow.
+This section ensures product configuration has been defined, customized, and is available for later steps in the workflow.

 This workflow uses `${ADMIN_DIR}` to retain files that define site preferences for IUF. `${ADMIN_DIR}` is defined separately from `${ACTIVITY_DIR}` and `${MEDIA_DIR}` based on the assumption that the files in `${ADMIN_DIR}` will be used when performing future IUF operations unrelated to this workflow.